sav-che/TL-2/Authors/Roussel, Alexandre Victor {std. A. Roussel}.md

-> [!cite] BHL link: this entry starts at [page 943](https://www.biodiversitylibrary.org/item/103624#page/957/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 943](https://www.biodiversitylibrary.org/page/33190414) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Roussel, Alexandre Victor (1795-1874), French military pharmacist and botanist from Melun, Seine-et-Marne; stationed in various garrisons in France (e.g. Toulon, Metz) 1820-1835; stationed in Algeria as principal pharmacist for the military hospitals 1835-1838; ultimately principal pharmacist at the Paris Hôpital du Val-de-Grace. (*A. Roussel*).
+Roussel, Alexandre Victor (1795-1874), French military pharmacist and botanist from Melun, Seine-et-Marne; stationed in various garrisons in France (e.g. Toulon, Metz) 1820-1835; stationed in Algeria as principal pharmacist for the military hospitals 1835-1838; ultimately principal pharmacist at the Paris Hôpital du Val-de-Grace.
+**Abbreviated name**: *A. Roussel*

 #### Herbarium and types